olyaiy/resume-lm/README.md

 ## 🏗️ Project Status

-This project is in active development.
-Features are being added and refined regularly.
-Feel free to check back for updates.

-### Current Focus Areas:
+### Completed Features
+- ✅ Basic resume editor interface
+- ✅ AI integration for content suggestions
+- ✅ PDF preview and generation
-- Profile management system
+- ✅ Responsive design system
-- Resume creation and editing interface
+- ✅ Form validation and data structure

+### In Progress
-- AI integration for resume optimization
+- 🔄 Enhanced AI tailoring for job descriptions
+- 🔄 Multiple resume versions management
+- 🔄 Advanced PDF templating
-- Job tracking functionality
+- 🔄 Job application tracking
+- 🔄 Analytics and optimization suggestions

 ## 📝 Contributing

-As this project is in development, we're not accepting contributions at this time.
+As this project is in active development, we're not accepting contributions at this time.
 However, feel free to star the repository to follow our progress.

 ## 📄 License